Anomaly Detection in Smart Power Grids with Graph-Regularized MS-SVDD: a Multimodal Subspace Learning Approach: Background and related works

 \subsection{Early anomaly detection in smart power grids}

 Anomaly detection is only a small part of the whole anomaly management process and should be regarded within the frame of a more general framework.
-In \cite{zheng2021psml}, authors consider three critical questions issued by the System Operators for handling events and anomalies: (i) When is an event happening? (ii) What type of event is happening? (iii) Where is the source that caused this event?
-These three questions set up a comprehensive procedure by splitting anomaly management into three steps:
+In \cite{zheng2021psml}, the authors considered three critical questions issued by the System Operators to handle events and anomalies: (i) When is an event happening? (ii) What type of event is happening? (iii) Where is the source that caused this event?
+These questions set up a comprehensive procedure by splitting anomaly management into three steps:

-\begin{enumerate} \item Detect that an anomaly occurs as soon as possible: Event Detection, or ED. \item Classify the event that occurs as a type of anomaly: Event Classification, or EC. \item Localize the cause of the event in the whole power grid: Event Localization, or EL. \end{enumerate} Here, we only consider the ED problem, and handle it in the frame of early anomaly detection.
+\begin{enumerate} \item Detecting that an anomaly occurs as soon as possible: Event Detection, or ED. \item Classifying the event that occurs as a type of anomaly: Event Classification, or EC. \item Localizing the cause of the event in the whole power grid: Event Localization, or EL. \end{enumerate} In our work, we only consider the ED problem, which depends on early anomaly detection.
 Early classification of time series, or early anomaly detection, is a specific OCC problem where the primary goal is to classify an incomplete time series as soon as possible while ensuring a good level of accuracy \cite{9207873}.
-In other words, if $\tau_1$ is the starting time of the anomaly, $\tau_2$ is the ending time of the anomaly, and $T$ is the current time, we aim to classify correctly a time series as abnormal while minimizing $T - \tau_1$ (see Fig. \ref{fig:early_detection}).
+In other words, if $\tau_1$ is the starting time of the anomaly, $\tau_2$ its ending time, and $T$ its current time, then we aim to classify correctly a time series as abnormal while minimizing $T - \tau_1$ (see Fig. \ref{fig:early_detection}).
 We should also ensure that the instant of classification $T$ respects the constraint $\tau_1 \leq T \leq \tau_2$.
 Otherwise, the classification would be considered a false trigger.